eolweus/IT2810-project-3/README.md

 ## Frontend
 KRISTOFFER FYLLER UT HER

+### Dependencies and plugins

+### Technology

 <hr>

 ## Backend
+For the backend we have chosen to use a REST api implemented with express, and elasticsearch for our database.

 ### The Express API
 We implemented a REST api using Express.js in the `server.js` file in the server folder.
 The reason we chose express, is that an express API works well with our database of choice: elasticsearch.
 Additionally, it proved to be very well documented and simple to set up.

-The `server.js`file contains 3 main functions.
+The `server.js` file contains 3 main functions.
 One for getting song data with the ID of a track which only takes the id as a param.
 The other get function takes in a multitude of parameters, including a search string.
 It then returns a set of all tracks matching the search on either the name of the song, the name of the artist, or the name of the album.

 The final function is a POST request, and updates the user rating of a song by taking in the trackId as a parameter.
 The rating of a song is a variable derived from the two data fields actually updated in this function; `cumulated_user_review_score` and `total_user_reviews`.